purplebase/models/README.md

  - Stores replaceable event IDs as the main ID for querying
  - Discards event signatures after validation, so not meant for rebroadcasting
  - Tracks origin relays for events, as well as connection timestamps for subsequent time-based querying
  - Has more efficient interfaces for mass deleting data
+ - Can store decrypted DMs or cashu tokens, cache profile images, etc

 ## TODO